Your knowledge hub on nearshore software development | Pwrteams

 • Low adoption

-Even if the AI works, getting teams to embrace it is a different story.
+Even if AI works, getting teams to embrace it is a different story.
 People are creatures of habit, and AI can feel like an unwelcome disruption.
-That's why, despite the hype, % of employees consistently using AI tools like Copilot is low.
+That's why, despite the hype, the percentage of employees consistently using AI tools like Copilot is low.
 Resistance to change, lack of understanding, and fear of job displacement all contribute to low adoption rates.

 These hurdles mean that AI projects often end in disappointment.
 Instead of celebrating, many teams are left explaining why their solutions aren’t delivering the expected results.